 Breaking down osteoporosis

-Big Pharma has a LOT of people to sell drugs to.
-Just look at the numbers; osteoporosis:
+Large drug manufacturers have a LOT of people to sell drugs to.
+Just look at these numbers.

 - Affects 54 million Americans